-We are developing an mRNA vaccine candidate to potentially prevent malaria and disease-associated mortality.
+We are developing an mRNA vaccine candidate to protect against malaria and disease-associated mortality.
 We will assess several vaccine candidates, featuring known targets such as circumsporozoite protein (CSP) as well as other antigens.

-BNT165 - A clinical trial is now planned to start in the second half of 2022 or early 2023.
+We are on track to start a clinical trial in the fourth quarter of 2022 or early 2023.